How to maintain GxP electronic signature compliance

 As part of the FDA’s 21 CFR part 11 regulation organisations are required to show the authenticity of electronic records.
-Our Version Control solution enables you to comply with these requirements.
+Our GxP Module enables you to comply with these requirements.

-It generates a two-factor authentication for approvals and sign in, as required by the FDA.
+It does this by generating a two-factor authentication for approvals and sign in, as required by the FDA.
 It also offers the following features to keep you compliant:

 - Enables data integrity and authenticity of results with administrative privileges assigned to each electronic signature